sjiangyou/CubeLab/README.md

-This program has only been compiled on MacOS X.
+This program has only been compiled on MacOS X for both Intel and M1/M2.

 Before using the program:
 Download the zip file under the Code menu.